 Clients like working with warm, relatable people, so feel free to share stories and experiences that foster connection.
 I recently led a workshop at the Freelancer’s Union and one of the audience members kindly emailed me to say that the anecdotes I shared helped her get over the feeling that she was doing something wrong and that she had far more resources and abilities than she thought she had.
 How wonderful is that!

 Have a social media presence

 Whether you’re on board or not, social media is an integral part of our businesses and lives.
 You don’t need to be attached to a device 24/7, but you do need to have a presence that represents you well and that you maintain regularly.
 If you’re just starting out, here are a few tips:

 - Decide what your positioning is.
-Are you an expert, a taste-maker, a curator of information?
-Are you visual, or are you writing articles.
+Are you an expert, a taste-maker, or a curator of information?
+Are you visual, or are you writing articles?
 Once you’ve decided, be consistent and post regularly

 Get out from behind your computer

-I know it’s old-school, but one of the best way to get out and connect with others is to meet them in person.
-Find out where your ideal clients are hanging out e.g. the AIGA, or Freelancers Union and attend a couple of events.
+I know it’s old-school, but one of the best ways to get out and connect with others is to meet them in person.
+Find out where your ideal clients are hanging out e.g. the AIGA, or Freelancers Union, and attend a couple of events.
 It’s actually really fun!

 I’d love to hear from you.
-How do you build a maintain connection with your clients?
+How do you build a maintain connections with your clients?
 Please post a comment below and share your connection strategies.